Staging the Foyer

-This attractive storage unit for narrow spaces can be found at Ikea.com
+This attractive storage unit for narrow spaces can be found at Ikea.com.

-- For a small foyer, use a mirror(s) to visually expand the space and bounce light around.
+- Hang a mirror in a small foyer to visually expand the space and bounce light around;

 - If your foyer is a narrow passageway with absolutely no room for furniture, mount a shelf on the wall (not deeper than 5-6” so people don’t bang their shoulders against it).
 Place a mirror above it to visually widen the passageway.

 - A large area rug or runner can add color, warmth and texture to your entry.
 A patterned rug will hide tracked-in dirt.

 - If your foyer has a nearby powder room, be sure to keep the door closed during home viewings!

-If you don't have a foyer, that is, if you walk straight into a living room or kitchen, try to create some kind of divider that will give the impression of a foyer.
+If you don't have a foyer, that is, if you walk through the front door straight into a living room or kitchen, there are a few things you can do to remedy this.

 - a folding screen